This is most certainly not the year you were looking for

 And if that wasn’t bad enough my coffee machine broke (seriously…fifth week of lockdown!).
 On the balance of everything going on in the world right, this is not a big deal I realise, but really??

 This whole experience is totally different for each of us.
-Reflecting on my kids’ experience, they couldn’t have been more different in how they have approached things even though they’ve been brought up with the same principles, taught the same values and ideas on how to deal with adversity.
+Reflecting on my kids’ experience, they couldn’t have been more different in how they have approached things even though they have been brought up with the same principles, taught the same values and ideas on how to deal with adversity.
 And that’s the same for all of us, each and every one of us will have a different perspective, different views, different challenges, some might find it hard enough just to do a day’s work remotely, some will be struggling with isolation, whilst others will revel in the social distancing (I know at least one who is!).

 Social media can be unkind in these situations, unnecessary pressure can be put on us to achieve and fulfil potentials during a situation that none of us are really prepared for.
 If life serves you lemons you make lemonade right?
 Someone on my twitter feed posted that if you don’t come out of lockdown having learnt [insert any random skill here] then you have failed, someone on my LinkedIn feed speculated that people should be measured by what you achieved during lockdown.